elf4j/elf4j-provider/README.md

-# elf4j-impl
+# elf4j-provider

-A native log service provider implementation of [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java), and a complete drop-in logging solution for any Java application
+A native log _service provider_ implementation of [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java), and a complete drop-in logging solution for any Java application

 ## User Story

-As an application developer using ELF4J for logging, I want to have the option of using a runtime log service provider that natively implements the [API and SPI](https://github.com/elf4j/elf4j#service-interface-and-access-api) of ELF4J.
+As an application developer using the ELF4J logging facade, I want to have the option of using a runtime log _service provider_ that natively implements the [API and SPI](https://github.com/elf4j/elf4j#service-interface-and-access-api) of ELF4J.

 ## Prerequisite